The ROI of renovation

 Final thoughts

 Once again, the ROI may not be the end-all, be-all deciding factor for you.
 Some renovations may be necessary, such as to accommodate the addition of a new family member, whether a baby or an elderly relative.
 Or perhaps you just need to liven up the space to give you some much-needed quality-of-life improvements.
 Regardless of why you may want it or need it, the ROI is just there to help you make a more informed decision on how you proceed.
+And we're here to help you with a renovation loan or a HELOC.
 Ultimately, if you think a renovation is warranted, go for it.
 It's your home, after all.

 1 © 2024 Hanley Wood Media Inc. Complete data from the Remodeling 2024 Cost vs. Value Report can be downloaded free at www.costvsvalue.com.